ToDoSolutions/TODOlist-API2/README.md

-  "difficulty": "It could be SLEEP, EASY, MEDIUM, HARD, HARDCORE and I_WANT_TO_DIE.", "duration": "Calculated using the start date and the end date.", "finishedDate": "The date that the task must be finished.", "idTask": "The id of the task.",
+  "difficulty": "It could be SLEEP, EASY, MEDIUM, HARD, HARDCORE and I_WANT_TO_DIE.", "duration": "Calculated using the start date and the end date.", "finishedDate": "The date that the task must be finished.", "idGroup": "The id of the task.",
   "priority": "It must be a number between 0 and 5 (0 not important, 5 very important).", "startDate": "The date that the task was started.", "status": "It could be DRAFT, IN_PROGRESS, IN_REVISION, DONE and CANCELLED.",